yext/search-core/docs/answers-core.result.description.md

 ## Result.description property

-A description of the result
+A description of the result.

 <b>Signature:</b>